Fixed-fee deliverable · SMB operators & leadership teams

 • Examples: expansion stress, repeated hiring debates, automation or AI choices spanning multiple teams

-Both options include current-state diagnosis, root-cause analysis, a prioritized opportunity map, decision paths with tradeoffs, a 30/60/90-day roadmap, and a clear read on where support is helpful, optional, or unnecessary.
-Final scope and fees are confirmed on the Fit Call.
+Both options include current-state diagnosis, root-cause analysis, a prioritized opportunity map, decision paths with tradeoffs, a sequenced, prioritized roadmap, and a clear read on where support is helpful, optional, or unnecessary.
+Fixed-fee.
+Focused is $2,500, Expanded from $3,500, your exact fee is set on the Fit Call, no surprises.

-• Fixed-fee deliverable with explicit sections and walkthrough
+• Fixed-fee deliverable with explicit sections and a walkthrough

-• Diagnose → Design → Deploy: clarity before optional execution support
+• Diagnose, Design, Deploy: clarity before any optional execution support

 If support is needed later

 Execution support is not the default.
-It is considered only where the blueprint shows a real capability or capacity gap.
-Any follow-on work is scoped—not open-ended.
+It is considered only where the Blueprint shows a real capability or capacity gap.
 Experts are independent operators, not employees or generalist consultants.

 Example ways support can take shape